Team-1111/bankbankatm/README.md

 - Customer: The holder of one or more accounts in a bank.
 A customer can consist of one or more persons or corporations, the correspondence is not relevant to this problem.
 The same person holding an account at a different bank is considered a different customer

 - Transaction : (TB) can be defined as the set of instruments and services that a bank offers to trading partners to financially support their reciprocal exchanges of goods (e.g.trade), monetary flows (e.g., cash), or commercial papers (e.g., exchanges)

+# 2. General Description

+## 2.1 Product Perspective
+The ATM network doesn't work independentlyIt has to work together with the computers software owned by banks.
+There are clearly defined interfaces for the different systems

+## 2.2 Product Functions
+The software should support a computerized banking network Each bank provides its own computer to maintain its own accounts and process transactions against them.
+Automatic teller machines communicate with the banks, computers.
+An automatic teller machine accepts a cash cards interacts with the users communicates with the bank computer to carry out the transactions dispenses cash and prints receipts.
+The system requires appropriate record keeping and security provisions.
+The system must handle concurrent access to the same account correctly.
+The banks will provide their own software for their own computers.
+The cost of the shared system will be apportioned to the banks according go the number of customers with cash cards.